 SELECT approx_distinct(user_id) FROM access WHERE TD_TIME_RANGE(time, TD_TIME_ADD(TD_SCHEDULED_TIME(), '-1d', 'PDT'), TD_SCHEDULED_TIME())

 Aggregating a series of LIKE clauses in one single regexp_like clause

-Presto’s query optimizer is unable to improve queries where many LIKE clauses are used.
-As a consequence the query execution can be slower than expected in this case.
+Presto’s query optimizer is unable to improve queries that contain many LIKE clauses.
+As a consequence the query execution might be slower than expected.

-To improve the performance, one can substitute a series of LIKE clauses chainied in an OR with a single regexp_like clause, which is Presto native.
+To improve the performance,you can substitute a series of LIKE clauses that are chained with the OR condition with a single regexp_like clause, which is Presto native.

 SELECT ...
 FROM access WHERE method LIKE '%GET%' OR method LIKE '%POST%' OR method LIKE '%PUT%' OR method LIKE '%DELETE%'

-can be optimized by replacing the 4 LIKE clauses with a single regexp_like clause:
+can be optimized by replacing the four LIKE clauses with a single regexp_like clause:

 SELECT ...
 FROM access WHERE regexp_like(method, 'GET|POST|PUT|DELETE')